 1 The best thing I ever did was to choose an apprenticeship over going to university.
 I'm not saying it would suit everyone but going into paid employment while being able to continue formal training was more appealing to me than having to live off my parents or get a loan to fund my education.

-2 I almost quit university in my second year.
+2 I almost left university in my second year.
 It was really difficult for me to manage going to lectures, writing my dissertation and doing my part-time job.
 My grades were being affected.
 I only stayed on because my tutor was so supportive.
 I know now that I would have made a big mistake if I'd left because my degree has given me lots of job opportunities.

 3 People are very negative about going to university in your home town but for me it was the most sensible option.
 I get on well with my parents and they didn't want me to have to get a job while I was trying to study.
 I still had a great social life but also benefited from surroundings I loved so it was a win-win situation.
 Why would I want to go anywhere else?